dib-len/discord-receipt-reader-bot-py/README.md

 - To begin, the command `$receipt` is run, creating a new thread
 <img width="611" alt="Screenshot 2023-04-15 at 01 13 24" src="https://user-images.githubusercontent.com/104798477/232173090-e094f0fd-ecd0-4dea-ad34-fca90b42fe74.png">

-- In this thread you upload the images of the receipt
+- In this thread you upload the images of the receipts
 - You must also write the names for who the money is owed to/paid for the receipt's cost
 <img width="553" alt="Screenshot 2023-04-15 at 01 16 40" src="https://user-images.githubusercontent.com/104798477/232173198-39ac1b43-a019-4d60-a511-a06268288325.png">